Yramirez4151/DS_Final_Project/README.md

 After the selection, the optimal model with the lowest AIC includes AWND, TAVG, hld, Weekday, and Total_Traffic, which is the same as the model that we got from the backward elimination via p-value.

--Final Model
+- Final Model

 According to results from different approaches, we include AWND, TAVG, hld, Weekday, and Total_Traffic as the predictors in the final model.

--Transformation
+- Transformation

 <img width="465" alt="Screen Shot 2022-12-15 at 16 11 39" src="https://user-images.githubusercontent.com/119276239/207967990-8a0916d7-7e9f-4474-9636-4cdf3ee3cda4.png">

 Due to the different scales of different variables, we take the log of Total_Crash and Total_Traffic to make the coefficients look normal.
 After the transformation, we successfully improve the Adjusted R\^2 from 12.2% to 14.7%.

--Model Evaluation
+- Model Evaluation

 <img width="505" alt="Screen Shot 2022-12-15 at 16 12 22" src="https://user-images.githubusercontent.com/119276239/207968123-a439028a-0cc2-4309-8d40-2263232f10b9.png">